Most balsam boughs are harvested from early October to early December. Boughs retain their needles the best if harvested after the second hard frost.

 State law requires a permit, written consent, or bill of sale to be carried whenever cutting, removing, or transporting boughs whether the land is publicly or privately owned.

-- seller's name and address
+- Decorative material seller's name and address

-- form of written consent
+- written consent if on private lands

-- government permit number, legal description, or property tax identification number of the land from which the boughs were obtained
+- government permit number, legal description, or property tax identification number of the land from which the boughs were obtained.